ankakaito/python-self-monitor/README.md

 (path_venv) $ pip3 install requests psutil

+- install lm-sensors and scaning the server

+(path_venv) $ sudo install lm-sensors
+(path_venv) $ sudo sensors-detect

+Note : some Sensors maybe wont detected if you using VM but dont wory the script will force to run

 - edit the .py file ( token, chat_id telegram, path file and log file where you want to place)
 ----------------------------------------------------------------------------------------------------------------------------
 - The Next Step is open and edit the self-watchdog-monitor.service, change with the path where you place the .py script and Where the Python Environment was your created.

+- And also dont forget change user and the group ont .service script
 - After editing the script, now you must Move the .service file to /etc/systemd/system

 - reload the daemon
 - enable the script
 - start
 - done